 In five years, I see myself working more with my photography, hopefully inspiring a larger audience with my work, as well as traveling and documenting it for the world to enjoy!

-In the beginning and the end, your life will be much more rewarding.
+At the beginning and the end, your life will be much more rewarding.
 The world will be your children’s backyard and their memories will be their greatest treasures.

-The best gift you can give is lifetime full of adventures!
+The best gift you can give is a lifetime full of adventures!
 My favorite quote goes as follows,